Ed Wardle

-Ed Wardle is a Scottish television producer, director, camera operator, and adventurer.
+Ed Wardle is a British television producer, director, camera operator, and adventurer.

-In 2008, he took part in a guided 'last degree' expedition to the North Pole.

-He was also a member of the 6-person crew led by Tim Jarvis, which in 2013 successfully recreated Ernest Shackleton's 1916 "double expedition" across the Southern Ocean and South Georgia.
+Wardle first gained publicity for adventure activity in 2008.
+He partook in a guided 'last degree' expedition to the North Pole.
+Later, he was a member of the 6-person crew led by Tim Jarvis, which in 2013 successfully recreated Ernest Shackleton's 1916 "double expedition" across the Southern Ocean and South Georgia.
 The expedition used period clothing, gear, and navigational techniques, to sail some 800 nautical miles in the Alexandra Shackleton, a replica of Shackleton's original vessel the James Caird.
 This voyage - 'Shackleton's Epic' - was made into a documentary, and Shackleton: Death or Glory was broadcast in the UK in September 2013 on Discovery UK and Australia in November 2013 on Special Broadcasting Service Australia; titled Chasing Shackleton for the USA market, it was broadcast in that region in January 2014 on the Public Broadcasting Service.

 Mount Everest

-Wardle reached the summit of Mount Everest in 2007 while filming Everest: Beyond the Limit for the Discovery Channel.
+Wardle reached the summit of Mount Everest in 2007 whilst filming Everest: Beyond the Limit for the Discovery Channel.
 He summitted the mountain again in 2009.
 He summited for the 3rd time in 2017 with wounded veterans organisation The Heroes Project.

-In 2018, Wardle summited Mount Everest for the fourth time with Ant Middleton for Extreme Everest on Channel 4.
-Wardle had also been approached by Ben Fogle who also summited at the same time.
+Then, in 2018, Wardle climbed Mount Everest for the 4th time with Ant Middleton for Extreme Everest on Channel 4.
+Wardle had also been approached by Ben Fogle who led a party to the summit at the same time.